AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 ---
-title: Upgradng your Content Fragments for UUID References
+title: Upgrade your Content Fragments for UUID References
 description: Learn how to upgrade your Content Fragments for optimized UUID references in Adobe Experience Manager as a Cloud Service for headless content delivery.
 feature: Headless, Content Fragments,GraphQL API
 role: Admin, Developer
 ---
-# Upgrading your Content Fragments for UUID References {#upgrading-content-fragments-for-UUID-references}
+# Upgrade your Content Fragments for UUID References {#upgrade-content-fragments-for-UUID-references}

 >[!IMPORTANT]
 >